Contact us whenever you need it!

 All rental units are protected from eviction under the rent stabilization portion of this Act.

-Rent Control in New York City
+Rent control in New York City

 The city of New York and certain other counties have a rent control system in place.
 The control applies only to residential properties built before February 1947, in which tenants or lawful successors have resided continuously since July 1, 1971.

-This rent control assigns maximum base rent to each property.
+This rent control assigns a maximum base rent to each property.
 In order to reflect changes in operating costs, the base rent is adjusted once every two years.
 The property becomes either rent-stabilized or unregulated when a tenant or successor moves out.

-Rent Control in Oregon
+Rent control in Oregon

 In 2019, Oregon was the first state to impose statewide rent control.
 Rent increases are limited to 7% plus inflation within 12 months under this law, which is calculated every September by state economists.
 Rents subsidized by the government or buildings older than 15 years are not subject to this policy.

-Rent Control in New Jersey
+Rent control in New Jersey

 Over 100 cities and townships have passed rent control ordinances in New Jersey.
 Your local city or township hall can provide you with more information on each.

-Rent Control in Maryland
+Rent control in Maryland

 Several counties and cities in Maryland have adopted rent control laws.
 Among the affordable housing communities in Washington/Baltimore, Takoma Park limits rent increases to one per year, which is equal to the Consumer Price Index for the region.